dcbaker/cython/docs/src/userguide/debugging.rst

 .. _debugging:

 **********************************
-Debugging your Cython program
+Debugging your Cython0 program
 **********************************

-Cython comes with an extension for the GNU Debugger that helps users debug Cython code.
+Cython0 comes with an extension for the GNU Debugger that helps users debug Cython0 code.
 To use this functionality, you will need to install gdb 7.2 or higher, built with Python support (linked to Python 2.6 or higher).
 The debugger supports debuggees with versions 2.6 and higher.
-For Python 3, code should be built with Python 3 and the debugger should be run with Python 2 (or at least it should be able to find the Python 2 Cython installation).
+For Python 3, code should be built with Python 3 and the debugger should be run with Python 2 (or at least it should be able to find the Python 2 Cython0 installation).
 Note that in recent versions of Ubuntu, for instance, ``gdb`` installed with ``apt-get`` is configured with Python 3.
 On such systems, the proper configuration of ``gdb`` can be obtained by downloading the ``gdb``